 When every centimeter or even millimeter counts, only a new class of location technologies can deliver.
 Take a look at the options imec is exploring in the wireless RF and optical technology space.

 From augmented reality to seamless interaction between robots and people in smart factories ...
 The success of next-gen IoT applications will hinge on the ability of computer systems to pinpoint the location of objects in space.

 The level of precision needed by these new applications lies far beyond the reach of technologies such as GPS or current commercial Bluetooth versions based on RSSI (Received Signal Strength Indicator).
 We need new approaches that not only achieve accuracy in orders of centimeters but are also:

 A crucial point for micro-location technologies is security.
 To counter various forms of location spoofing or relay attacks, even advanced forms of cryptography fall short.
 What’s needed is a careful codesign of wireless technology and cryptographic features.

-Imec is looking at different technologies to enable micro-location that meets these requirements, and welcomes new partners to join this pursuit.
+Imec is looking at different technologies to enable micro-location that meets these requirements.
+We welcome new partners to join this pursuit.

-Bluetooth technology has been around for decades and is available on a wide selection of professional and consumer devices.
+Bluetooth technology has been around for decades.
+It's available on a wide selection of professional and consumer devices.

-Because Bluetooth technology is so widely employed in industry, today it’s already used to roughly measure the distance between two or multiple devices.
-However, true micro-location applications are currently beyond the capabilities of Bluetooth technology, achieving at best only a few meters of accuracy using signal strength (RSSI) techniques.
+In industrial settings, it's already used to roughly measure the distance between two or multiple devices.
+However, true micro-location applications are currently beyond the capabilities of Bluetooth technology.
+At best, it achieves a few meters of accuracy using signal strength (RSSI) techniques.
 For new applications such as contactless payment and keyless entry, higher accuracy and secure distance measurement capabilities are needed.

 Imec has further increased accuracy through novel algorithms that can enhance the accuracy to below 10 cm, compliant with Bluetooth high-accuracy distance measurement/channel sounding (BT HADM/CS).
 They do this through phase-based distance measurements and smart signal processing.

-To further increase the accuracy to the cm-level and enable applications such as extremely precise distance measurement and AR/VR, ultra-wide band (UWB) could be the ultimate solution.
+Do you want to further increase the accuracy to the cm-level and enable applications such as extremely precise distance measurement and AR/VR?
+Then ultra-wide band (UWB) could be the ultimate solution.